srohatgi/social/specs/t.md

 t
 =
-t (tau) is The overall framework for building lightwieght social web apps.
+*t* (*tau*) is the overall framework for building lightwieght social web apps.
 The distinction between tau social framework and other web application frameworks is to allow building of malleable application business objects, which expose data and behavior which can be changed by users.

 Business Object
 ---------------